Bits4Bots/Lolin-S3-Mini-Pro/README.md

 Example Projects Here are some basic starter projects for the S3 Mini Pro ESP32:

-- Blink (Built-in LED) A simple program that blinks the built-in RGB LED.
 - BlinkRGB Cycle through Red, Green, and Blue colors on the built-in RGB LED.
+- Blink (3mm LED) A simple program that blinks an LED.
 - Draw a Circle (TFT Display) A basic graphics program that draws a circle on a 128x128 TFT display.
 - Falling Pumpkins Game A Halloween-themed game where players catch pumpkins falling down the TFT display using buttons.